Creedence Clearwater Revival: Box Set

-Creedence Clearwater Revival: Box Set is a career-spanning box set by Creedence Clearwater Revival, released in 2001.
+Creedence Clearwater Revival: Box Set is a career-spanning box set by American rock band Creedence Clearwater Revival, released in 2001.
 It contains the entirety of their seven studio albums, two live albums, and material recorded by the band under their previous names "The Golliwogs" and "The Blue Velvets", which comprises the majority of their released output.
 In November 2013, the box set was reissued with different artwork.